Last updated on March 12th, 2026 at 11:25 am

 The Kissimmee River is the primary waterway that feeds the lake, and visitors to Okee-Tantie benefit from an unobstructed view of the lake.

-The Lake Okeechobee Scenic Trail detours across the U.S. 78 bridge at Okee-Tantie, and the park provides excellent access to the trail for bicycles and hikers.
+The Lake Okeechobee Scenic Trail detours across the U.S. 78 bridge at Okee-Tantie, and the park is another excellent access to the trail for bicycles and hikers.

 The four-mile segment of the trail from Okee-Tantie to Jaycee Park (or vice versa) is a popular and scenic stretch easily managed by bicyclists.